 The Yale New Haven Health System/Wiggin and Dana Diversity Scholar Program is open to a first year law student with an interest in health law.
 The student will spend the first four weeks of this eight-week program at the New Haven office of Wiggin and Dana and the second four weeks working in The Yale New Haven Health System Legal and Risk Services Department.

-In 2018, the firm was delighted to participate in the United Technologies Corporation / Lawyers Collaborative for Diversity Scholars Program.
-The firm hosted a first year law student that spent five weeks at Wiggin and Dana and three weeks at United Technologies Corporation.
+In 2019, the firm was delighted to participate, once again in the United Technologies Corporation / Lawyers Collaborative for Diversity Scholars Program.
+The firm hosted a first year law student that spent six weeks at Wiggin and Dana and four weeks at United Technologies Corporation.

 Split Summer Opportunities